JPIvan/JPIvan.github.io/_pages/boyd_convex_0010_ch1discussion.md

 ## Section 1.2 - Least-Squares and Linear Programming
 ### Least Squares

-An unconstrained least squares problem is a problem with no contraints (surprise!) and objective function of the form
+An unconstrained least squares problem is a problem with no constraints (surprise!) and objective function of the form

 $$f_0(x) = \Vert Ax - b \Vert^2_2. \qquad (1.4)$$

 The notebook shows how we might construct a class to create and solve instances of the least-squares problem.
 This example is not terribly interesting from the perspective of implementing an optimiser - since we directly call the `numpy.lstsq` solver - but serves to show an example of how we might construct objects, functions, and interfaces using the theory from the book.

 Why not implement a least-squares solver?
 Surprisingly, even for this simple problem, an efficient and numerically stable solver is not straightforward to implement.
 Matrix inversion is not a numerically stable operation.
-I only learned this when my course project for the course that inspured this series of notes failed to converge and my lecturer pointed out during a consultation, somewhat horrified, that I was explicitly inverting a matrix in my solution and that this was likely the cause of the issues.
+I only learned this when my course project for the course that inspired this series of notes failed to converge and my lecturer pointed out during a consultation, somewhat horrified, that I was explicitly inverting a matrix in my solution and that this was likely the cause of the issues.
 A solution to least-squares, however simple, must at the very least address this problem: some invertible matrices will behave just fine if we use the analytical solution given by Boyd, $$x^* = (A^TA)^{-1}A^Tb$$.
 Others will not.

-If you’re interested in exactly how the least-squares problem in the example was solved efficiently and stably, you can give “_umath_linalg.lstsq_m” and “_umath_linalg.lstsq_n” a google and go for a deep-dive into the internals of numpy although you will probably be better served by searching for some information on the general principles involed.
+If you’re interested in exactly how the least-squares problem in the example was solved efficiently and stably, you can give “_umath_linalg.lstsq_m” and “_umath_linalg.lstsq_n” a google and go for a deep-dive into the internals of numpy although you will probably be better served by searching for some information on the general principles involved.
 I will probably come back to this problem at some point and discuss implementing a least-squares solver but, for now, let us move on.

 The key point to this digression is this: there is some extra work required to bridge the gap between mathematical results and implementation.
 One of the biggest challenges for people that do not happen to be experts in numerical methods is that the pitfalls involved in this process are not always immediately obvious.